jasonsedwards/jasonsedwards.github.io/_posts/2022-8-02-MyPRProcess.md

 ## Creating a Pull Request ##

-> :warning: **We treat  the master / main branch as our source of truth and it reflects what is running 'live' within environments**
+> ⚠️ **We treat  the master / main branch as our source of truth and it reflects what is running 'live' within environments**

 A pull request should only be created when the feature branch, etc intended for merging is deemed ready for use.